quipucords/yupana/README.md

 Modify as you see fit.

 ### Update /etc/hosts
 The `/etc/hosts` file must be updated for Kafka and Minio.
-Open your `/etc/hosts` file and add these lines to the end.
+Open your `/etc/hosts` file and add the following lines to the end:

 ```
 127.0.0.1       kafka